During a heated debate in Arendalsuka, the issues regarding sustainability claims were raised by both the financial sector itself and academia.

 “It’s quite interesting to listen to Storebrand, who make promises about how your savings can do good – and give you great returns on your money.
 That’s the impression they want to give.
 But in reality, these assets are transferred from everyday people who want to do good to the asset managers – because they charge way too much for these funds,” Henriksen said.

 At the debate, Idar Kreutzer, the CEO of Finance Norway (the industry organization for the financial industry in Norway), warned Henriksen about raising suspicion about financial companies that aim to operate profitably.

 “This is a very important discussion.
 But is there anyone here who thinks we will manage to make the energy transition without running a profitable operation?
 Let’s not raise unnecessary suspicion about this.”

 A key issue raised by Mangset in Grieg Investor is the lack of quality in ESG data.
 This is a huge problem when aiming to be more specific in measuring companies’ efforts.

 KLP’s Heidi Finskas explained that it’s impossible to make independent investment decisions based solely on the existing data.

 “We don’t rely on the ESG data because both the access to data and the quality is too poor.
 We are, of course, working with the available data and are working on getting more, but it’s still not good enough to make investment decisions based on this alone.”

 Kreutzer in Finance Norway pointed on three problems with the ESG data:

-Mangset in Grieg Investor noted that the financial sector could help companies in the right direction by either investing and influencing them as shareholders or excluding companies from their funds.
+Mangset in Grieg Kapital noted that the financial sector could help companies in the right direction by either investing and influencing them as shareholders or excluding companies from their funds.